Ghost-0409/Steganography-Project-B.E-2025/Project_Log.md

 **Process and Implementation:**

-  * **Automated Testing Suite:** A new function, `run_test_case`, was implemented to automate the full workflow (encode, save, decode, and comparison) for a given message and image path.
+  - **Automated Testing Suite:** A new function, `run_test_case`, was implemented to automate the full workflow (encode, save, decode, and comparison) for a given message and image path.
-  * **Test Case Development:** Three critical test scenarios were created and executed within the main block:
+  - **Test Case Development:** Three critical test scenarios were created and executed within the main block:
-      * Simple ASCII message (RGB image).
+      - Simple ASCII message (RGB image).
-      * Longer message to stress-test the data embedding loops (RGBA image).
+      - Longer message to stress-test the data embedding loops (RGBA image).
-      * Zero-length message to ensure the `EOF_MARKER` is handled correctly at the start of the process.
+      - Zero-length message to ensure the `EOF_MARKER` is handled correctly at the start of the process.
-  * **Integrity Check:** The script automatically confirmed that the extracted message was **perfectly identical** to the original message for all test cases, validating the LSB and EOF logic.
+  - **Integrity Check:** The script automatically confirmed that the extracted message was **perfectly identical** to the original message for all test cases, validating the LSB and EOF logic.

-**Code Snippet (Testing Driver):**

 ```python
 # Python from steganography_core.py - Snippet of run_test_case function